sdurighello/vue-foursquare/README.md

 - Get the user location and show a list of available venues

-- Decide which venues and details are relevant to the user
+- Allow the user to see more detailed information about a favourite venue

 - Give the user the ability to adjust some search parameters (e.g. location, radius, venue types)